Postsecondary scholarships

 A current high school senior

-Final grade information and GPA (total and/or cumulative) for the first 6 semesters of completed high school work.
+Final grade information and GPA (total and/or cumulative) for the first 6 semesters of completed high school work as well as the courses you are registered in for the first semester of senior year.

 In other words: your final GPAs (total and/or cumulative) for your Freshman, Sophomore & Junior years.